JolonB/ClockAngle/README.md

 Have you ever wondered what the angle between the hour hands on a clock is at two different times?
 Me neither, but here it is anyway.

 Simply provide two times in the format hh:mm:ss and the program will calculate the angle between the hour hands.
+Or if you're feeling fancy, you can just give *one* time in the same format as above.
+This will tell the program that you want to know the angle between the minute and the hour hand.

 ## Running